[Review] The Curse of La Llorona (2019)

 After they were married, Maria and her new husband built their house away from the village and from his disapproving father.
 Maria gave birth to a son, and soon after a daughter.
-Her husband loved his family in the beginning, but was always traveling and began spending less time with his family.
+Her husband loved his family but had to always travel, and soon began spending less time with his family.
 One day he returned to the village with a younger woman, and bid his children farewell.
 Maria, angry and hurt, took her children to the river and drowned them in a blind rage.
 Realizing what she had done, she began searching for them, but the river had already carried them away.
 Days later, she was found dead on the riverbank and is said to have committed two ultimate sins: Murder and Suicide.

 Title: The Curse of La Llorona

 Release Date: April 19, 2019

 Runtime: 1 hour, 33 minutes

 Genre: Horror, Mystery, Thriller

 Studio: New Line Cinema

 Starring: Linda Cardellini, Raymond Cruz, Patricia Velasquez